-Changing Seasons

-By Kathy Beith, Assistant Director
+ing Seasons Beith, Assistant Director

-Welcome to our latest edition of the Property Tax Review.
-I hope you'll find the articles we've included to be both useful and informative.
+e to our latest edition of the Property Tax Review.
+I hope you'll articles we've included to be both useful and informative.

-As I was preparing to write this introduction to the newsletter, I looked back at a few issues that we've published during the past 10 years or so.
-The one constant theme I noticed was that there always seems to be a lot going on with property tax administration!
-I look out my window and see the leaves changing colors, I see a new school year starting across the street, and I anticipate changes will come with the Fall elections.
-But I know I can count on one thing that doesn't change - the amount and the importance of the work done by the entire assessment community.
+s preparing to write this introduction to the newsletter, I looked a few issues that we've published during the past 10 years or so. constant theme I noticed was that there always seems to be a lot n with property tax administration!
+I look out my window and see es changing colors, I see a new school year starting across the and I anticipate changes will come with the Fall elections.
+But I can count on one thing that doesn't change - the amount and the nce of the work done by the entire assessment community.

-This edition includes information on legislation affecting property tax administration that was adopted in 2012, recent exemption decisions rendered by the Board of Tax Appeals, mass appraisal processes, personal property valuation topics, and much more.
-Our goal is to provide articles that you'll find timely and relevant.
+tion includes information on legislation affecting property tax tration that was adopted in 2012, recent exemption decisions d by the Board of Tax Appeals, mass appraisal processes, personal valuation topics, and much more.
+Our goal is to provide articles 'll find timely and relevant.
 Hopefully, we've achieved that goal.

 If you have comments or suggestions regarding the Property Tax Review, please let me or any of our staff know.
-We always appreciate feedback!◆
+We always appreciate feedback!♦